GoogleChrome/developer.chrome.com/site/en/docs/workbox/service-worker-lifecycle/index.md

 - The user navigates to a page within the service worker's scope.
 - [`navigator.serviceWorker.register()`](https://developer.mozilla.org/docs/Web/API/ServiceWorkerContainer/register)
-is called with a URL different from the currently installed service worker—[but don't change a service worker's URL](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#avoid-url-change)!
+is called with a URL different from the currently installed service worker&mdash;[but don't change a service worker's URL](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#avoid-url-change)!
 - [`navigator.serviceWorker.register()`](https://developer.mozilla.org/docs/Web/API/ServiceWorkerContainer/register)
 is called with the same URL as the installed service worker, but with a different scope.
 Again, avoid this by keeping the scope at the root of an origin if possible.
-- When events such as `"push"` or `"sync"` have been triggered within the last 24 hours—but don't worry about these events yet.
+- When events such as `"push'` or `"sync'` have been triggered within the last 24 hours&mdash;but don't worry about these events yet.

 ### How updates happen